 However, I managed to find a few VPNs for Android that are better than the rest.
 All of the VPNs on this list include excellent security features, have intuitive Android apps, maintain fast connection speeds, unblock tons of streaming sites, and offer affordable payment plans.

 Quick Summary of the Best VPNs for Android:

 - 1.🥇 ExpressVPN — Best VPN for Android users in 2021.

 - 2.🥈 ProtonVPN — Excellent security for Androids with a good free plan.

-- 3.🥉 Private Internet Access (PIA) — Huge server network and customizable Android app.
+- 3.🥉 Private Internet Access (PIA) — Highly customizable Android app with fast speeds.

 - 4. CyberGhost VPN — Secure, fast, and budget-friendly (good for beginners).

 - 5. PrivateVPN — Minimalistic Android VPN with good streaming support.